casey/just/README.md

 ### Configuring the Shell

-There are a number of ways to configure the shell for linewise recipes, which are the default when a recipe does not start with a `#!` shebang.
+There are a number of ways to configure the shell for shell recipes, which are the default when a recipe does not start with a `#!` shebang.
 Their precedence, from highest to lowest, is:

 1. The `--shell` and `--shell-arg` command line options.
 Passing either of these will cause `just` to ignore any settings in the current justfile.